 - 1099 contractor role

-- Selection process includes two video interviews, psychometric testing, reference and background check
+- Hiring process includes 2 video interviews, psychometric testing, and background/reference checks

 - Virtual answering/receptionist services